 KOHA Beginning Hockey Program is the second part of a two-part program designed to teach your child the basic skills of ICE HOCKEY.
 In Beginning Hockey, your child can continue to improve upon skating skills and learn hockey basics.
 Beginning Hockey runs from December through March.

 This program generally follows the Learn to Skate Program and is recommended before entering our House League or Travel Hockey programs.
 Over 80 boys and girls annually participate in this program.

 Why should your child participate?
 Skating is fun and easy; it improves balance, hand-to-eye coordination and strength.
 Skating compliments other sports, and is beneficial to girls and boys alike.
 The program is designed to allow children to develop skills and self-confidence at their own pace in an atmosphere of positive encouragement.

 Recommended to be five (5) years old by December 31, 2014; younger players may participate with advanced approval by the program director.

 BOTH Saturdays and Sundays.
 2014/15 DATES: DECEMBER 7TH (Sunday) THROUGH MARCH 7TH (Saturday).
 One 60-minute session both days.
 Due to the size of our program in recent years and the limited ice availability, we have to limit our program to skaters 11 and younger.
 Older players are recommended to join House C.

 (Beginning Hockey sessions/ice times will vary according to team assignments.)

 Wings West (5076 Sports Drive, Kalamazoo, MI 49009) - just off of 9th Street in Oshtemo

 Hockey skaters will need the following equipment by their first practice in December 2014.

 Note: KOHA has "One Goal" hockey equipment available for rent by Beginning Hockey players, depending on availability, first come first first serve.
-This is a full set of equipment, excluding skates and a stick.
+These sets of equipment exclude skates, a helmet and a stick.
 Please check with the office staff for more details.